bhasarma/mlcoursezoom-camp/WK08-09-midterm-project/README.md

 ## 6. Conclusions

 - 4 models: logistic regression, decision tree, random forest and XGboost were trained on the dataset
-- parameter tuning was done foreach model
+- parameter tuning was done for each model
 - XGboost model is found to be the best performing model with an ROC AUC score of 0.941

 ## 7. References